Werner Decker

-Werner Decker (16 July 1939 - 12 June 2017) was a Swiss footballer who played for FC Concordia Basel, FC Zürich and FC Basel and the Swiss amateur national team.
+Werner Decker (16 July 1939 - 12 June 2017), commonly known as Pips, was a Swiss footballer who played for FC Concordia Basel, FC Zürich and FC Basel and the Swiss amateur national team.
 He played in the position as midfielder.
 In later years he became trainer and coach.

 Football career

 Decker started his youth career by Concordia and at the age of 20 he advanced to their first team who at that time played in the Nationalliga B, the second highest tier of Swiss football.
 On the 16 October 1960 Concordia played as underdogs in the first round of the Swiss Cup against FC Basel and Decker scored the winning goal as Concordia won 2–1.

 In the summer of 1962 Decker transferred together with Josef Hügi to Zürich.
 The two of them then played just two games together for their new Club, the 10–1 test game on 4 August 1962 win against FC Breite and the 1–9 championship defeat on 26 August against Lausanne-Sport (Hugi one championship game more) and then they both left the Club, Hügi to FC Porrentruy and Decker to return to Concordia.

 In 1964 Decker transferred to FC Basel.
 He played mainly as captain of the reserve team, but also played in their first team.
 Between the years 1964 and 1968 Decker played a total of 42 games for Basel first team scoring a total of three goals.
 Nine of these games were in the Nationalliga A, two in the Swiss Cup, eight in the Cup of the Alps, four in the Inter-Cities Fairs Cup and 19 were friendly games.
 He scored the three goals during the test games.
 For a short period Decker was also captain of the Swiss amateur national team.